brianprost/HyperBook/plan/project_plan.md

 - Customer can login to the site
 - Customer can save billing address and profile information
 - Customer can identify all available routes from a starting location
-- Customer can look up a list of timeslots for a route
+- Customer can look up a list of time slots for a route
-- Application confirms availability for specific timeslots
+- Application confirms availability for specific time slots
 - Customer provides payment to hold an itinerary (simulate only)
 - Application confirms payment for itinerary
 - Application reserves itinerary for customer